aaronhuggins/typedoc-plugin-openapi-doc/README.md

 npm install --save-dev typedoc typedoc-plugin-openapi-doc
 ```

+This plugin automatically detects the typedoc plugin for [markdown](https://github.com/tgreyuk/typedoc-plugin-markdown/tree/master/packages/typedoc-plugin-markdown) and will skip generating CSS styles for collapsible content.

 # TypeDoc options

 The following options may be defined in a typedoc config.
 However, all of the options default to true and it is not required that they are provided.